HUD for 3D modeling

 Overview

-For this project my task was to brainstorm ways to improve the process of fine-grain animation.
+For this project, my task was to brainstorm ways to improve the process of fine-grain animation for 3D characters.

 Human-like characters pose a unique challenge for 3D animators.
 These models have multiple joints and sections that must be able to move in a realistic manner.
 That means that animators need fine control over each area.
 While moving an arm might not sound too difficult, what about moving a finger?
 Or a section of a finger?
 Controlling different facial muscles requires even more detail.
 And what if you’re facing the right side of the model but you want to move the left arm without having to rotate the model?